jeff1evesque/interview-twitter/README.md

 tree.add(25)
 tree.add(21)

-It must define each 'root', and 'tree' only once -- but, can define as many nodes we wish.
+It must define each 'root', and 'tree' only once -- but, can define as many nodes (tree.add()) we wish.
 The above series of commands will generate a tree structure as follows:

                  3